 Growing Jujube Trees and How to Use the Fruit

 Jujube fruit (Ziziphus jujuba Mill.), also know as Chinese date, is native to China and has been grown and enjoyed for over 4,000 years.
-The tree is deciduous and is grown as an ornamental fruiting tree that can reach 30–40 feet tall (grown on a standard root stock).
+The tree is deciduous and is grown as an ornamental fruiting tree that can reach 30–40 feet tall (grown on a standard root stock), and grows well in the United States.
 Mature trees can produce between 40–100 pounds of fruit per season.
 Some varieties have spines on their branches and should be handled with care when planting.

 Li Jujube – A popular cultivar, produces large, round fruit that can weigh up to 3 oz.
 Good picked at the yellow-green stage and eaten fresh.

 Lang Jujube – Another very popular variety that produces large pear-shaped fruit.
 For this variety it is best to eat dried fruit.